YubicoLabs/yed-self-service/README.md

 ### My Initial Build Failed

 It's been noted that the initial build will occasionally fail if a secret value was not provided to the service.
 If you get an error on your initial run, try running the **amplify push** command one more time.
 If the issue persists then please open an Issue on this repository so that the cause can be investigated.

+### I'm Getting a 403 Error After I Publish my Application

+Occasionally after a deployment you may receive a 403 Error (Access Denied) when attempting to use your application.

+If this occurs, please follow the steps below

+1. In AWS go to the Amplify Portal - Then find your Amplify App
+2. In the settings panel on the side, choose **Rewrites and redirects**
+3. Click on the Edit button
+4. Create a new rule with the [following criteria ](https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html#redirects-for-single-page-web-apps-spa)
+5. Click Save
+6. Test your application

 ### Multi-Region Purchase Orders / Organizations